 Connect insulated ground wire the way you normally connect a neutral wire to the panel board.

-Ground and neutral are not supposedly interchangeable or repurposed, according to NEC.
-However, in an instance where there is no neutral wire available and all you have is a ground wire.
-You may use ground wire as a neutral.
 However, it is only applicable if the ground wire has an insulating sheath.
 Otherwise, never use bare copper wires as neutral, or accidents may happen.
 To use insulated ground wire as neutral, connect it to the circuit panel board the way you connect a neutral wire.

-Can I use the ground as neutral for Smart Switch?
+Can I use the ground as neutral for smart switch?

-Only use sheathed ground wire as neutral for Smart Switches.
+Only use sheathed ground wire as neutral for smart switches.

-In the modern era, even traditional home switches have evolved.
-Smart switches are life changing.
-It gives people much greater control over home appliances.
-Smart switches are a good solution when kids love to play with the switches.
-It’s also convenient whether you’re at the office, on vacation, or in bed for the night.
-The way Smart switches are set up has no standard wiring diagrams.
+The way smart switches are set up has no standard wiring diagrams.
 In fact, it is similar to the traditional single pole and 3-way switch wiring.
 Generally, Smart switches only require a hot and a neutral wire.
-Like any other standard switches, using ground wire as neutral to smart switches is possible but not advisable.
+Like any other standard switches, using ground wire as neutral for smart switches is possible but not advisable.
 Again, only use an insulated ground wire and never use a bare copper wire.

 What happens if you switch neutral and ground?

-Switching neutral and ground wire is a potential hazard
+Switching neutral and ground wire is a potential hazard.

 If you switch neutral and ground wires, reverse polarity on an electrical outlet may happen, which is a potential hazard to everyone in the house.
 Although the effect is not immediate, it could cause a short circuit, shock, or fire.